evidence-dev/evidence/sites/docs/pages/deployment/self-host/IIS/index.md

 ## Start IIS

-You should not be able to start IIS and browse to your website.
+You should now be able to start IIS and browse to your website.
 You can update your site by copying the new build files to your website's Physical Path.